 RevenueStory is available only on Rise, Scale and Enterprise plans.
 To know more, visit our plans and pricing page.

 The data in Chargebee is remodeled and stored as Data Sources.
-Data Sources are tables using which you can create reports.
+Data Sources are tables with which you can create reports.
 Each of these Data Sources has multiple fields (columns).

 Chargebee offers the following data sources: